Sara-Davari/persian-plate-recognition/README.md

 7. Predict each number

 Results:
-The model achieved a 75% accuracy and nearly guessed all the numbers in the plate correctly
+The model achieved a 75% accuracy and guessed nearly all the numbers in the test plate correctly

 What I learned:
 1. How to use a for loop to read multiple files and make changes in them